NetApp/harvest/SUPPORT.md

 For example, when `YY.MM` (ex: 21.04) is released, we intend to support it until `YY+1.MM` (ex: 22.04) is released.
 At the same time, `YY-1.MM` (ex: 20.04) and associated minor releases (ex: 20.04.1) move to limited or no support.

-If you are running a version of Harvest that’s more than 12 months old, you must upgrade to a newer version to receive any support then available from NetApp.
+If you are running a version of Harvest that’s more than 12 months old, you must upgrade to a newer version to receive support from NetApp.
 We always recommend running the latest version.

 We use GitHub for tracking bugs and feature requests.